marinoska/lazzy-apply/DEPLOYMENT_STRATEGY.md

 - Paid: $5/month (covers both)

 **Optimization:**
-- Use manual workflow triggers for dev if you don't need automatic deployment
 - Pause dev service when not in use (Render allows this)
 - Use Cloudflare's free tier for dev environment
+- Production only deploys when needed (saves build minutes)

 ## Summary

-✅ **Current Setup**: Single `main` branch → Dual deployment (prod + dev)
+✅ **Current Setup**: Single `main` branch → Dev auto-deploy, Production manual
 ✅ **Separation**: By service names, environment flags, and resources
-✅ **Simplicity**: One branch, automatic deployment, consistent code
+✅ **Simplicity**: One branch, dev auto-deploys, production controlled
-✅ **Testing**: Dev environment for validation before production use
+✅ **Testing**: Dev environment for validation before manual production deploy

 This strategy prioritizes simplicity and speed over complex deployment gates, making it ideal for small teams and rapid development cycles.